Quick answer

 | Limited desk space | Small footprint, no separate parts dryer to start | A mini printer fits a bookshelf-depth desk | Filament storage sprawl — one dry box is enough |

-| Kids in the home | PLA only, supervised use | Nozzles run above 200°C and beds get hot | Open frames put hot parts within reach — supervise or gate the room |
+| Kids in the home | An enclosure, or PLA-only supervised use on an open frame | Nozzles run above 200°C and beds get hot | Open frames put hot parts within reach — an enclosed door helps, but supervision rules still apply |

 | Fume concerns | PLA filament + a window you can open | PLA emits less odor than ABS/ASA | Any printer marketing that claims zero emissions |